Park Hee-soon: Established actor and venture to small screen

-In 2018, Park acted in science fiction action horror film written and directed by Park Hoon-jung, The Witch: Part 1.
-The Subversion.
+In 2018, Park played the role of Mr. Choi in science fiction action horror film "The Witch: Part 1.
+The Subversion," which was written and directed by Park Hoon-jung.

 In 2021, Park joined My Name, Netflix original series directed by Kim Jin-min.
 He played Choi Mu-jin, the boss of Dongcheon who has described himself as a best friend and brother to Ji-woo's father.
 Mu-jin takes Ji-woo under his wing when she first joins his organization and teaches her how to fight.
-In the same year, Park acted alongside Lee Sun-kyun in Dr. Brain, the first Korean-language show produced for Apple TV+, created by Kim Jee-woon.
-The sci-fi thriller is based on the Korean webtoon of the same name by Hongjacga.
+In the same year, Park acted alongside Lee Sun-kyun in Dr. Brain.
+Park portrays Kangmu Lee, a private investigator.
+Dr. Brain was the first Korean-language show produced for Apple TV+.
+The series marks the drama debut of renowned filmmaker Kim Jee-woon and is based on the Korean webtoon of the same name drawn by Hongjacga.

-Park costarred in Kim Jin-woo's Netflix original series A Model Family as Gwang-cheol.
+In 2022, Park costarred in Kim Jin-woo's Netflix original series A Model Family as Gwang-cheol.